|

 educated in France and spoke the language

 fluently.
-He became a surveyor and
+He became a surveyor

-civil engineer.
+and civil engineer.

-Henry Mouzon had a warm friendship with Banastre
+Henry Mouzon had a warm friendship

-Tarleton from their boyhood school days in Francs.
+with Banastre Tarleton from their boyhood

-Yet so callous had the British Tarleton grown from
+school days in Francs.
+Yet so callous had the

-a sense of duty to his King that he burned the Mouzon
+his King that he burned the Mouzon Plantation House,

-Plantation House, on August 7, 1780.
-Mouzon's daughter
+on August 7, 1780.
+Mouzon's daughter Ann recounted

-Ann recounted the day that the British arrived.
+the day that the British arrived.

 She was eleven years old and was the first to see

 the British and alerted the rest of the family.
-Mouzon

-was able to escape into Puddin' Swamp of the
+Mouzon was able to escape into

-Black River which was near his home.
-This was on the edge of
+home.
+This was on the edge of St. Marks Parish, when

-it.
-Soon after the British Major James Wemyss burned out Patriots
+Major James Wemyss burned out Patriots and Loyalists

-route from Kingstree to Cheraw, Santee River to Georgetown including
+Kingstree to Cheraw, Santee River to Georgetown including

 the area along the Black River.

-These murals are donated
+These murals are donated by the Swamp

-by the Swamp Fox Murals Trail Society, 2008,
+Fox Murals Trail Society, 2008, and bring

-and bring alive Revolutionary War history on Turbeville's
+alive Revolutionary War history on Turbeville's

 Main Street on Dr. Kate's old Post Office building.